Mena-Rossini/cover-page-design/README.md

 # COVER PAGE DESIGN USING HTML AND CSS
 ## AIM:
-To design a website to create a webpage displaying the cover page of the book "Responsive Web Design with HTML5 and CSS".
+To design a website to create a webpage displaying the cover page of the book .

 ## DESIGN STEPS:
 ### Step 1: